| |

 In addition to these two T’s, you can also use these four pieces to make a trapezoid.
 So, this T Puzzle is actually three tricky puzzles in one!

-I suspect my students will have enough trouble finding a single T, so I didn’t add the extra challenges to the puzzle instructions.
+My students usually have enough trouble finding a single T, so I didn’t add the extra challenges to the puzzle instructions.

 If you have a student who finds the solution too quickly, you can easily challenge them to one of these extension tasks!